JafarDigital/chess/README.md

 # WebSockets Multiplayer Chess Game

 ## • Description
 This project is a simple multiplayer chess game built using FastAPI and WebSockets.
-It allows two players to play chess against each other in real-time, providing essential chess functionalities such as valid moves enforcement, checkmate detection, castling, and en passant.
+It allows two players to play chess against each other in real-time, providing the essential chess functionalities such as valid moves enforcement, checkmate detection, and special chess moves like castling and en passant.

 ## • Tech Stack